ycpcs/cs350-fall2016/assign/assign08.md

 **Tasks**

   - Add code to the **```numEmptySlots()```** method that returns and **```int```** giving the number of currently unused slots in the table.
-Note: You will need to iterate through the table to count the total number of elements that have been inserted.
-(It would be more efficient to have a private field to track this value, but this implementation will not take that approach.)
+Note: You will need to iterate through the table to count the total number unused slots.